tiareadc/skill-test/README.md

 <!-- BEGINNING -->
-# Framework for e2e tests in Automation Exercise for Apply Digital
+# Framework for e2e tests in Automation Exercise

 ---
 ## **CodeOwner**